networked-aframe/naf-janus-adapter/janus-deployment.md

 ## Configure it

-janus.jcfg config file (keep the original but change these values):
+`/usr/etc/janus/janus.jcfg` config file (keep the original but change these values):

 ```
 general: {